Documentation

 },

-The redirects function requires the required.json file, which you will create in the next step.
+The redirects function requires the redirects.json file, which you will create in the next step.
 This file contains the redirect definitions.

-3. Go to the src folder and create the redirects.json file.
-In the redirects.json file, add the following:
+3. Go to the src folder, create the redirects.json file, and add the following:

 _10